cterdam/dotfiles/README.md

   repopft $CTERDAMRC/fts/dummy $CTERDAMRC/fts/ftlist
   ```

-  - It may simply create the needed new file(s), or print out other diagnostic
+  - It may simply create the needed new file(s), or print out other diagnostic messages.
-    messages.
     Follow them to fix the `dummy` folder and the `ftlist` file.
-If
+If things are
-    things are complicated, just remove the `dummy` directory altogether, and
+    complicated, just remove the `dummy` directory altogether, and run the command
-    run the command again.
+    again.

 - Then, follow instructions in this [section](#register-filetypes-to-open-with-macvim)
   to register the new filetypes.

 ### Other troubles

-- Anaconda cannot install.
+- Conda cannot install.

-  - If installation cannot start, change install to [for the current user
+  - If installation cannot start, change install to [for the current user only, as
-    only, as opposed for all users][CONDAUSERS].
+    opposed for all users][CONDAUSERS].

     [CONDAUSERS]: https://stackoverflow.com/questions/75968081/i-cant-install-anaconda-on-a-macbook-pro-m1-with-ventura-13-3-1

-  - If installation ultimately fails, [change the owner of shell config files
+  - If installation ultimately fails, [change the owner of shell config files to the
-    to the current user][CONDATROUBLESHOOT]:
+    current user][CONDATROUBLESHOOT]:

     [CONDATROUBLESHOOT]: https://docs.anaconda.com/anaconda/user-guide/troubleshooting/#the-installation-failed-message-when-running-a-pkg-installer-on-osx